 |

-Electronic burst encoder - USSR
+Electronic burst encoder - 1975

-R-014D, codenamed Datchik (Датчик),
+R-014D (Russian: Р-014Д), codenamed Datchik (Датчик),

-is an electronic burst transmitter,
+is an electronic high speed information transmitter,

-developed in the USSR
+developed around 1975 in the former Soviet Union

 conflict areas like Afghanistan.
-It allows battlefield commands
+It allows battlefield commands,

-the device provides advanced error-detection
+For increased accuracy, the device features advanced error-detection

 |